 In a recent survey, experienced cochlear implant surgeons reported that they used either lateral wall electrode arrays or perimodiolar electrode arrays in relatively equal numbers in CI cases where “hearing preservation is not a goal”.1

 However, nearly 90% of these surgeons prefer a lateral wall electrode array & round window insertion in cases where hearing preservation is a goal.
-This is logical, as extensive literature has shown that flexible lateral wall arrays enable superior hearing preservation outcomes as compared to perimodiolar arrays.2,3,4,5,6,16,20,21,22,23
+This is logical, as extensive literature has shown that flexible lateral wall arrays enable superior hearing preservation rates as compared to perimodiolar arrays.2,3,4,5,6,16,20,21,22,23

 But why is there such a difference in the surgical approach for these two cochlear implant candidates?